 what is raw? head of 3d design pieter kool explains, presented by g-star raw

-It's this doing things differently that continues in the brand's recent autumn/winter campaign.
-Stepping beyond the typical, staid product shoot in favour of the people, crafts and spaces behind the company, it is a journey into the world of G-Star and the team effort that goes into it.
-A family portrait - plus a series of digital shorts - that seek to answer the question: "What exactly is RAW?".
+This do-things-differently mentality continues in the brand's recent fall/winter campaign.
+Stepping beyond the typical, staid product shoot in favor of exploring the people, crafts, and spaces behind the brand, the campaign is a journey into the world of G-Star, and the team effort that goes into it.
+It's a family portrait — plus a series of digital shorts — that seek to answer the question: "What exactly is RAW?"

-A team member well placed to answer is Pieter Kool.
-Part of the G-Star family since his graduation project caught the company's eye back in 2004 - he was developing a G-Star Store of the Future after all - Pieter is the man behind the brand's many, non-clothing outlets, as well as its very cool, wall-free HQ in Amsterdam.
-As G-Star begin to strip back the outside to reveal what's underneath, we spoke to Pieter about his work process, the brand's pursuit of perfect 3D design and what it is that makes G-Star RAW.
+A team member well qualified to answer is Pieter Kool.
+Part of the G-Star family since his graduation project caught the company's eye back in 2004 — he was developing a G-Star Store of the Future after all — Pieter is the man behind the brand's many non-clothing outlets, as well as its very cool, wall-free HQ in Amsterdam.
+As G-Star begins to strip back the outside to reveal what's underneath, we spoke to Pieter about his work process, the brand's pursuit of perfect 3D design, and what it is that makes G-Star RAW.

 What are your earliest memories of G-Star?

 The G-Star Elwood.
 My best friend used to wear a first generation Elwood in 1996, with the orange heel reinforcements, and it was the bomb.
-It was such a completely new and uncompromised type of jeans that we all wanted one.
+It was such a completely new and uncompromised type of jean that we all wanted a pair.

-My team is responsible for the design of all physical output of the brand, apart from clothing.
-We design all retail concepts, retail furniture, lighting systems, crossovers (like our Raw Ferry boat, the Prouvé RAW furniture crossovers etc), company interiors (we designed the entire interior of our global HQ ourselves, including office chairs, kitchens, design studios, etc) and trade fair pavilions.
-I'd say that is doesn't really matter what we design, the result will always originate from our concept of RAW.
+My team is responsible for the design of all the brand's physical output, apart from clothing.
+We design all retail concepts, retail furniture, lighting systems, crossovers (like our Raw Ferry boat or the Prouvé RAW furniture crossovers), company interiors (we designed the entire interior of our global HQ ourselves, including office chairs, kitchens, and design studios) and trade fair pavilions.
+I'd say that it doesn't really matter what we design, the result will always originate from our concept of RAW.

 How important is 3D thinking to G-Star?

-We design products for people, and people are not flat pieces of paper but curved, 3D human beings; anybody taking design seriously should realise that they're designing for the real, 3D world.
-The classic 5-pocket jeans is just the starting point of our work.
-There's no use in copying and romancing something that was perhaps functional 130 years ago, without appropriating it to modern use, engineering and production techniques.
-Look at buildings or furniture, etc; the world has become a 3D place, and so has denim in our point of view.
-We never talk about 3D thinking; it's just what we're doing, just like a fish never discusses breathing in water.
+We design products for people; and people are not flat pieces of paper but curved, 3D human beings.
+Anybody taking design seriously should realize that they're designing for the real, 3D world.
+The classic 5-pocket jean is just the starting point of our work.
+There's no use in copying and romancing something that was perhaps functional 130 years ago without appropriating it to modern use, engineering, and production techniques.
+Look at buildings or furniture; the world has become a 3D place, and so has denim in our point of view.
+We never talk about 3D thinking, just like a fish never discusses breathing in water.
+It's just what we're doing.

-Prouve was super RAW.
-When the other, more PR-savvy, modernist designers in his time were working with chrome tubes and white, he was cleverly engineering radically new and uncompromised furniture constructions with, for example, sheet metal, using all kinds of colours.
+Prouvé was super RAW.
+When the other, more PR-savvy, modernist designers in his time were working with chrome tubes and white, he was cleverly engineering radically new and uncompromised furniture constructions with, for example, sheet metal, using all kinds of colors.
 Much more true to the modernist principles, actually, since he used materials according to their inherent qualities, and not their PR value.
-His work truly originates from the "just the product" philosophy that G-Star aspires.
+His work truly originates from the "just the product" philosophy that G-Star ascribes to.

 Is there a common thread between everyone in the image?
 What makes a typical G-Star employee?